ILR 180-Day Rule: How the Absence Calculator Works

 The ILR 180-day rule is the single most common reason skilled workers fail their settlement applications — not because they've spent too long abroad, but because they calculated their absences incorrectly.

 The key mistake: most applicants add up their total days outside the UK across their whole qualifying period and think that's the check.
 It isn't.
-The Home Office applies a rolling 12-month window, not a fixed calendar year.
+For routes subject to the standard, the Home Office applies a rolling 12-month window, not a fixed calendar year.
 You can fail the residence test even if your total absence looks fine on paper.

 How the Rolling 12-Month Rule Actually Works

-The standard requirement under Appendix Continuous Residence is that you must not have been outside the UK for more than 180 days in any rolling 12-month period during your qualifying period.
+For routes subject to the standard under Appendix Continuous Residence, you must not have been outside the UK for more than 180 days in any rolling 12-month period during your qualifying period.

 "Rolling" means the Home Office can pick any date during your qualifying period and look at the 12 months immediately preceding that date.
-If your absences in that window exceed 180 days, you break the continuous residence requirement — and in most cases, your qualifying clock resets.
+If your absences in that window exceed 180 days, you can break the continuous residence requirement and face refusal; the effect on your qualifying period depends on the route and circumstances.

 A worked example: